westerndigitalcorporation/zonedstorage.io/docs/tools/util-linux.md

 # Linux System Utilities

-As defined by the project itself, *util-linux* is a random collection of Linux&reg; utilities.
-This project is hosted on <a href="https://github.com/karelzak/util-linux" target="_blank">GitHub</a>.
+*util-linux* is, as the documentation of the *util-linux* project itself says, a random collection of Linux&reg; utilities.
+The *util-linux* project is hosted
-This project generally packaged in most distributions under the name *util-linux* and installed by default.
+<a href="https://github.com/karelzak/util-linux" target="_blank">here on GitHub</a> or <a href="https://github.com/util-linux/util-linux" target=_blank">here on Github</a>.
+This project is packaged in most distributions under the name
+*util-linux* and is installed by default.

-Among many utilities, *util-linux* provides the *lsblk* and *blkzone* command line tools to list zoned block devices and to obtain zone configuration.
-The *blkzone* tool also allows resetting write pointer of sequential zones.
+*util-linux* provides (among other utilities) the *lsblk* and *blkzone* command-line tools, which are used to list zoned block devices and to obtain zone configurations.
+The *blkzone* tool also allows the write pointer of sequential zones to be reset.

-These utilities are especially useful for shell scripting and for troubleshooting of zone management problems in user applications.
+These utilities are especially useful for shell scripting and for troubleshooting zone management problems in user applications.

 ## lsblk

-The lsblk command lists all block devices of a system, regardless of the block device type, that is, also including zoned block devices.
-The output of *lsblk* is as follows.
+The lsblk command lists all the block devices of a system, regardless of the block device type (this means that yes, it also includes zoned block devices).
+The output of *lsblk* is as follows:

 ```plaintext
 # lsblk